-During the years 1965, 1966, and 1967 I flew missions over South Viet Nam as the systems operator on a small reconnaissance aircraft operated by the Army Security Agency.
-My day was spent patrolling the VC dominated areas and locating their headquarters by radio direction finding as they came on the air to report.
+During the years 1966 and 1967 I flew missions over South Vietnam as the systems operator on a reconnaissance aircraft operated by the Army Security Agency.
+My days were spent patrolling the VC dominated areas in a small aircraft equipped to do short range radio direction finding.
+As the radio transmitters of the enemy headquarters came on the air to communicate with their subordinate units, or to report to their higher headquarters.
+I would use radio direction finding to locate them.
+My patrol area could vary from the quiet border areas, where I might not see another aircraft, to the hotly contested areas Northwest of Saigon, where it seemed that we would spend most of our time avoiding other aircraft, or trying to stay out of the gun target line of the artillery that always seemed to be active.
 During this time period, I think that short of nuclear weapons, I witnessed every type of air strike possible.
 Depending on the area that I was working, there could be a wide variety of air strikes going in around me.
-These could vary from the gutsy kids down in the trees in the light observation helicopters, who did their fighting at name calling distances, to the giant B-52s that passed overhead unseen, erasing entire grid squares, probably without interrupting their in-flight lunches.
-On one rare occasion, I even watched a C-130 (which we jokingly re-designated B-130s) drop a 30,000 lb.
-Daisy Cutter to create an "instant landing zone" in order to insert or extract grunts.
+These varied from the gutsy kids in light observation helicopters, down in the trees and doing their fighting at name calling distances, to the giant B-52s that passed overhead, unseen, and erased entire grid squares, probably without interrupting their in-flight lunches.
+On one rare occasion, I watched a C-130 (which we jokingly re-designated B-130) drop a 30,000 lb.
+Daisy Cutter in order to create an "instant landing zone" to insert or extract grunts.

-One air strike stands out in my memory as the most beautiful display of air power that I ever witnessed.
-It was the spring of 1966, and we were transiting across northern Phuc Thuoy province en route to our assigned patrol area, when we came across a flight of propeller driven A-1 Skyraiders working over a target.
-At the time this was a backwater area, and the target was probably a "suspected vegetable garden", or one of the other "priority targets" that absorbed tons of bombs every day.
+One particular air strike stands out in my memory as the most beautiful display of air power that I have ever witnessed.
+It was the spring of 1967, and we were transiting across northern Phuc Thuoy province, en route to our assigned patrol area, when we came across a flight of propeller driven A-1 Skyraiders working over a target.
+At the time this was a backwater area, and the target was probably "a suspected vegetable garden", or one of the other "priority targets" that absorbed tons of bombs every day.